IND

 Example Definitions of "IND"

 IND.
-An Investigational New Drug Application as defined in the United States Food Drug and Cosmetic Act and related regulations or an equivalent foreign filing
+Shall mean an Investigational New Drug Application, as defined in the United States Federal Food, Drug, and Cosmetics Act or an equivalent foreign filing;

 All Definitions